tchwork/utf8/README.md

 string.
 Don't forget also to choose one unicode normalization form and stick to it.
 NFC is the most in use today.

+This library is orthogonal to `mbstring.func_overload` and will not work if the php.ini setting is enabled.

 Licensing
 ---------